blbadger/blbadger.github.io/neural-networks.md

 \end{bmatrix}
 $$

 The two-dimensional convolution operation is computed in an analagous way to the one-dimensional vector dot (scalar) product.
 Indeed, the convolutional operation is what is called an inner product, which is a generalization of the dot product into two or more dimensions.
-Dot products convey information of both magnitude and the angle between vectors, and similarly inner products convey both a generalized magnitude magnitude and a kind of multi-dimensional angle between operands.
+Dot products convey information of both magnitude and the angle between vectors, and similarly inner products convey both a generalized magnitude and a kind of multi-dimensional angle between operands.

 The calculation for the convolution is as follows: